Henrietta Crosman

 Henrietta Foster Crosman (September 2, 1861 – October 31, 1944) was an American stage and film actress.

 Early years

-Crosman was born in Wheeling, Virginia, to George Crosman Jr. a Civil War Major, and Mary B. Wick, a niece of composer Stephen Foster.
-Her grandfather was a Civil War General, George H. Crosman.
+Crosman was born in September 2, 1861 in Wheeling, Virginia, a few months after the start of the Civil war.
+Her father was George Crosman Jr., her mother was Mary B. Wick, a niece of composer Stephen Foster. and her grandfather was a Civil War Union General, George H. Crosman.

 Crosman was born the year the Civil War started and moved all over the US from post to post with her army father, and so was educated in many places.
 On leaving school she decided to become an actress.

 When she was 16, Crosman spent a year in Paris studying music with thoughts of singing grand opera.
 After her voice broke during a vocal lesson, she left France and thereafter turned her thoughts toward a career in theater.

 Theatrical career

 In her early career, Crosman's career was managed by Napier Lothian Jr. She got her start in 1883 at the old Windsor Theatre, New York with the assistance of the long-time theatre manager John A. Ellsler.
 Her debut role was as Lilly in Bartley Campbell's The White Slave.

 She later toured the country with Robert L. Downing in classic parts.
 In 1889 she appeared in her first Shakespeare play, As You Like It, at Augustin Daly's theater.
 During the course of the early 1890s she was managed by Daniel Frohman and appeared in his stock company.
 From 1892 to 1894 her career was managed by Daniel's brother, Charles Frohman.
 For a short period during 1891, and in between Frohman brothers, she was under the aegis of A. M. Palmer.